 Italian soda bar.
 Italian sodas are a classic sweet drink made from soda water mixed with flavored syrup and cream (optional).
-They make a fun and colorful addition to your wedding reception and will be a hit with kids and adults alike!
-Be sure to have a number of flavors available, so guests can customize their drinks, and provide some basic instructions to get them started.
+They make a fun and colorful addition to your wedding reception.
+And they’ll be a hit with kids and adults alike!
+Be sure to have a number of flavors available, so guests can order customized drinks.

 Old-fashioned lemonade stand.
 It’s hard to go wrong with lemonade for a summer wedding!
 For a vintage touch, build a lemonade stand from upcycled shipping pallets or set up your bar atop a wooden table.
-Serve a variety of different lemonades such as raspberry or mint, as well as fruity water infusions, from large retro Kilner containers.
-Also, don’t forget a basket of fresh lemons to finish off the look!
+(Don’t forget a basket of fresh lemons to finish off the look!)
+Have bar staff pre-pour a variety of different lemonades such as raspberry or mint, as well as fruity water infusions, and serve on trays.

 Kombucha bar.
 Kombucha is the current “it” drink and it works just as well mixed into cocktails or as a non-alcoholic beverage.
-Serve it on tap or in bottles or hire a kombucha mixologist to come along and work their magic.
+Serve it in bottles or hire a kombucha mixologist to come along and work their magic to order.
 Your guests will love it!

 Coconut water stand.
 If you’re planning a beach or tropical destination wedding, you don’t have to serve boozy drinks at cocktail hour.
 Instead, opt for cooling coconut water served from freshly shucked coconuts.
 You can also add little tags and have them double as an alternative to escort cards.

 Sparkling cider.
 Having a cider bar will add a festival vibe to your reception, even if it’s non-alcoholic.
-You can make the bar self-serve by providing bottles on ice or a keg.
-Make it more interesting by also providing juices like blackberry or cranberry, which guests can mix in, and a selection of garnishes.
+To avoid self-service, provide bottles on ice or pre-poured mugs or wine glasses.
+Make it more interesting by adding juices like blackberry or cranberry and a selection of garnishes.